EMattfolk/game-of-life/README.md

- # Game.Game of life
+ # Game of life
- This is a recreation of Conway's Game.Game of Life made in Java.
+ This is a recreation of Conway's Game of Life made in Java.

  ## Features
- * Scalable field
  * Saving of cell configurations
- * Fast simulation up to 200 updates per second
+ * Simulation as fast as your computer can handle

 ## Rules
 * Tile is _**born**_ if it has **3** neighbors